 Apache mod_deflate module is responsible for the DEFLATE output filter that allows output from your server to be compressed before being sent to the client over the network. mod_deflate is the replacement of mod_gzip which was used with older version of Apache.

 If you are having only cPanel access (user interface), Then read the following article to enable Apache Gzip Compression in the account.

-If you have root access of WHM, you can enable Apache mod_deflate globally in WHM for all cPanel users.
+If you have root access to WHM, you can enable Apache mod_deflate globally in WHM for all cPanel users.
 This article will help you to do so.
 If you are doing or existing server, you may read and understand about its working and impacts on running sites.
 Follow the below steps to enable apache Gzip compression ( mod_deflate ) settings for all cPanel accounts.

 Step 1 – Login to WHM Panel